A tax audit is a stressful time for a small business owner, adding fear to the already exhausting list of entrepreneurial challenges.

-Maybe you weren’t very diligent about keeping records during the year under audit.
+Maybe you weren’t very diligent about keeping records during the year under IRS audit.
 Even if you’re missing some receipts and records, those deductions don’t have to be lost.

 5. Seek Professional Help

 For a field audit, the auditor will set up an initial meeting in which they’ll interview you (or your representative) to ask questions about your return.
 Be honest and respond as thoroughly as you can, but don’t volunteer additional information.
-An audit that starts out looking at one issue can expand into other issues, other tax years and even the tax returns of other people and businesses if the auditor uncovers something questionable.
-Letting a professional do the talking for you can help you avoid blunders that tend to make audits drag on endlessly.
+An audit that starts out looking at one issue can expand into other issues, other tax years, and even the tax returns of other people and businesses if the auditor uncovers something questionable.
+Letting a tax professional do the talking for you can help you avoid blunders that tend to make audits drag on endlessly.

 Once the audit is over, the auditor puts together an examination report detailing the findings and how much, if anything, the auditor believes you owe in back taxes and penalties.
-You can either agree with their conclusions and sign the examination report or dispute it by going through the IRS’s Fast Track Settlement program or by filing an appeal.
+You can either agree with their conclusions and sign the examination report or dispute it by going through the IRS’s Fast Track Settlement program or filing an appeal.
 Your tax pro can help you decide which method is right for you and guide you through the process.

 Whether you choose to hire a professional or go it alone, make an effort to stay on good terms with the auditor.
 While you absolutely should ask questions and stand up for legitimate deductions and tax return positions, keep in mind that auditors can dismiss or lower penalties if they choose.
 Be honest, reasonable, and professional with your auditor, and you should get the same treatment back in return.